eventso/kafka-producer/README.md

 ```

 ## How to use the producer:
-Two basic methods in IProducer
+There are two basic methods in IProducer interface
 ```csharp
 Task<DeliveryResult> ProduceAsync(
     string topic,